 Data extracted from this PCA represent the loadings of each participant's data onto the factor combination at the peak channel and time point; these loadings were then converted back to microvolts to assess the timing and spatial voltage distributions.
 Subsequently, to identify the components that significantly differentiated between acceptance and rejection feedback, a robust analysis of variance (ANOVA, Wilcox & Keselman, 2003) was conducted on the 21 temporospatial PCA factor combinations that accounted for more than 0.5% of the total variance in the data.
 Ten components significantly differentiated the two conditions and, of these, three spatially and temporally resembled known ERP components.
-The component reflecting most closely the RewP was a central positivity that was greater for accept relative to reject feedback T{WIt}/c (1.0, 177.0)=20.09, p<.001 and was maximal at 337 ms (Figure 1).
+The component reflecting most closely the RewP was a central positivity that was greater for accept relative to reject feedback $T{WJ}/c(1.0, 177.0) = 20.09, p < .001$ and was maximal at 337 ms (Figure 1).
 The standardized residuals of the RewP (RewP{resid}) using the mean response to reject feedback to predict the mean response to accept feedback, both at electrode Cz, were used for the following analyses.

-2.6 | Statistical analyses

-Intraclass correlation coefficients (ICCs) were calculated for mixed-effect models predicting PA and NA from only the random intercept allowing for individual variation at the ID and Day levels, to verify that values differences were due to individual variability and not to random fluctuations or measurement error.
+2.7 Statistical analyses Intraclass correlation coefficients (ICCs) were calculated for mixed-effect models predicting PA and NA from only the random intercept allowing for individual variation at the ID and Day levels, to verify that values differences were due to individual variability and not to random fluctuations or measurement error.
 The ICC is a measure of the proportion of total variance in the dependent variable that can be attributed to individual variations defined in the random intercept (i.e., individual variations across different days).
 To estimate the within-person reliability of the PANAS (for PA and NA items, separately), Cronbach's alpha was computed.

-To evaluate whether the number of positive social support events, the $\text{RewP}{\text{resid}}$, and their interaction were associated with greater PA, a linear mixed-effect model was employed.
+To evaluate whether the number of positive social support events, the Rew P{resid} , and their interaction were associated with greater PA, a linear mixed-effect model was employed.
 The same model with NA as the dependent variable was also performed.
-To account for the hierarchical structure of the data set, participants' survey responses were nested within each day, which were in turn nested within each participant.
-This approach offers several benefits for analyzing repeated measures structures, leading to more accurate parameter estimates and better model fit.
+To account for the analyzing repeated measures structures, leading to more accurate parameter estimates and better model fit.
 For instance, multilevel modeling accounts for both within-subjects variability and individual differences across participants (Flores et al., 2018).